 - Handle variable cell sizes in the grid.

 The Electrostatic Solver utilizes the XF user interface (UI).
-New features in the UI allow users to do the following:
+New UI features provide users with the following abilities:

 - View volumetric results for voltage or electric field.

-The Electrostatic Solver is available as a stand-alone product or as an add-on to XF.
+The Electrostatic Solver is available as a stand-alone product or as an XF add-on.

 Time Dependent Material